- No, cat licensing is strictly voluntary.

 - You do not need to bring your dog in to get licensed, just the rabies certificate and the sterility certificate if applicable.
 In fact, you can license online here.

-Does the City of Victorville provide Animal Care and Control Services to residents of Spring Valley Lake?The City of Victorville has no jurisdiction in the Spring Valley Lake or Mountain View areas area of Victorville.
+Does the City of Victorville provide Animal Care and Control Services to residents of Spring Valley Lake?The City of Victorville has no jurisdiction in the Spring Valley Lake or Mountain View Acre areas of Victorville.
 These are considered the County, unincorporated areas of Victorville, and you may contact San Bernardino County Animal Control at 1-800-472-5609.

 - You can make a payment here.